apache/incubator-hivemall/docs/gitbook/eval/multilabel_classification_measures.md

 # Evaluation metrics for multi-label classification

-Hivemall provises micro F1-score and micro F-measure.
+Hivemall provides micro F1-score and micro F-measure.

-Given $$N$$ blog posts, we uses

 Define $$L$$ is the set of the tag of blog posts, and
 $$l_i$$ is a tag set of $$i$$th document.
 In the same manner,
 $$p_i$$ is a predicted tag set of $$i$$th document.

 ## Micro F1-score

 F1-score is the harmonic mean of recall and precision.